 The Trigger Dependent Common Info subfield(#7323) is not present.

-The User Info field for NDP Feedback Report Poll Trigger frame is defined in Figure 9-52n (User Info field for the NDP Feedback Report Poll variant).
+The User Info field for NDP Feedback Report Poll Trigger frame is defined in Figure 9-52n (User Info field for the NDP Feedback Report Poll variant) by renaming the fields of the User Info field defined in Figure 9-52g (User Info field). (#11542)